 Li has had sustained and broad success since joining the USC staff.
-He has directed eight men's and women's divers to a combined 34 All-American honors, six NCAA titles and 27 conference titles.
+He has directed eight men’s and women’s divers to a combined 39 All-American honors, eight NCAA titles and 32 conference titles.

-In 2012 under Li, senior Victoria Ishimatsu won her first career NCAA title and became the first conference diver to win the Women's Diver of the Year four straight years (she was also the first to do it three straight).
+In 2012 under Li, senior Victoria Ishimatsu won her first career NCAA title and became the first conference diver to win the Women’s Diver of the Year four straight years (she was also the first to do it three straight).
 Ishimatsu won the NCAA title on 1-meter and was seventh on 3-meter, finishing with five career All-American honors.
 She was named Pac-12 Diver of the Meet for the third year in a row at the 2012 Pac-12 Championships after she won her fourth straight title on 3-meter (386.80) -- becoming the first Pac-12 woman to win four in a row on the same board -- and her third consecutive crown on 1-meter (337.05).
-Freshman men's diver Jordan Gear was a finalist on platform at the Pac-12s last year, taking fourth.
+Gear, as a freshman, was a finalist on platform at the Pac-12s last year, taking fourth.

 In 2010, Victoria Ishimatsu earned a pair of All-American honors on 1-meter and 3-meter and was 10th on platform at the NCAA Championships.
 That followed Pac-10 titles on 1- and 3-meter, which helped her earn Pac-10 Diver of the Meet for the second year in a row.
 Freshman Ariel Rittenhouse finished 12th on 3-meter at the NCAAs and was second on 1-meter and third on 3-meter at the Pac-10s.
 On the men’s side, Jones scored in two NCAA events and was a three-time Pac-10 finalist, including a title on 1-meter.
 Starks was a two-time Pac-10 finalist.